garden-io/garden/docs/reference/action-types/Deploy/pulumi.md

 timeout: 300

 spec:
-  # Specify how to build the module.
-Note that plugins may define additional keys on this object.
-  build:
-    # A list of modules that must be built before this module is built.
-    dependencies:
-      - # Module name to build ahead of this module.
-        name:

-        # Specify one or more files or directories to copy from the built dependency to this module.
-        copy:
-          - # POSIX-style path or filename of the directory or file(s) to copy to the target.
-            source:

-            # POSIX-style path or filename to copy the directory or file(s), relative to the build directory.
-            # Defaults to the same as source path.
-            target:

-    # Maximum time in seconds to wait for build to finish.
-    timeout: 600

   # If set to true, Garden will destroy the stack when calling `garden cleanup namespace` or `garden cleanup deploy
   # <deploy action name>`.
   # This is useful to prevent unintentional destroys in production or shared environments.